Some of the books I read to get a sense of animals' lives from different perspectives.

-There are a few reasons as to why getting a broad understanding can increase long term impact.
+There are a few reasons as to why striving for a broad understanding can increase long-term impact.

 The first is to get a truer and less biased sense of the world.
 Animal advocacy activists have an incentive to show the worst of the worst that goes on in factory farms.
 Likewise, the industry has an incentive to show only the best living conditions.
-But ideally, you want to have a good sense of the true state and variability of the conditions.
-For example, some of the most graphic scenes in a video are focused on pigs and cows, but the day to day life is far worse for a chicken, even if it does not yield as emotionally salient a clip.
-This is often easy to see if you visit a farm but less clear in much of the anti-factory farming content.
+But ideally, you want to have a good sense of the true state and variability of conditions.
+For example, some of the most graphic scenes in a video are focused on pigs and cows, but day-to-day life is far worse for a chicken, even if it does not yield as emotionally salient a clip.
+This is often obvious if you visit a farm but less clear in much of the anti-factory farming content.

-The second major benefit is that broad research provides distinct information on different, and often more focused, domains (e.g. animal behaviour under stress).
-For example, a few books I read were on how animals grieve, which changed some of my views about how to mitigate psychological distress in a farm setting.
+The second major benefit is that broad research provides distinct information on different, and often more focused, domains (e.g. animal behavior under stress).
+For example, a few books I read discussed how animals grieve, which changed some of my views about how to mitigate psychological distress in a farm setting.
 This sort of information is hard to get from more standardized anti-factory farming sources.

 The third major benefit is due to the synergistic benefits of cross-domain knowledge.
-For example, an activist book might tell me that corporate outreach has been effective in the past, while another book, written by someone in husbandry, lets me find out about the detailed conditions of how chickens live on a farm and what behaviours they exhibit when given a choice between two toys.
-Together, these books might give me an interesting idea for what might be a good future lobbying technique.
+For example, an activist book might tell me that corporate outreach has been effective in the past, while another book written by someone in husbandry might educate me on the detailed conditions of how chickens live on a farm and what behaviors they exhibit when given a choice between two toys.
+Together, these books might give me an interesting idea for a good future lobbying technique.